 Leo.
 Wood Snake.
 6’1″.
 Bushwalker.
 Yogi.
 Writer.
 Reader.
 Ex-amateur footballer.
 Ex-rock climber.

 Born and raised in Melbourne’s semi-rural outer southeast.
-Spent four years in Eildon, two years in Tennant Creek, one year in South America, another in India, and eleven years in Alice Springs.
-Recently relocated to Launceston, Tasmania at the beginning of 2018.
+Spent one year in South America, another in India, four years in Eildon, two in Tennant Creek, and eleven years in Alice Springs.
+Relocated to Launceston, Tasmania at the beginning of 2018.

-I have been a computer operator and programmer/analyst, stagehand, outdoor educator, trekking guide, arts administrator, bus driver, supermarket shelf stacker, uranium explorer, retail store manager.
+I have been a computer operator, computer programmer/analyst, stagehand, outdoor educator, indigenous ranger coordinator, trekking guide, arts administrator, bus driver, supermarket shelf-stacker, uranium explorer, outdoor travel & adventure retail store manager.